posm/posm-build/README.md

 that it will work elsewhere.

-The easiest way to get started is to [download the latest release](http://posm.s3.amazonaws.com/releases/posm-0.7.2.iso) (currently v0.7.2) and copy it onto a USB stick (at least 8GB).
+The easiest way to get started is to [download the latest release](https://github.com/posm/posm-build/releases) and copy it onto a USB stick (at least 8GB).

 [Etcher](https://etcher.io/) is the easiest way to create a USB installer.